Sea Workshop Programme

 VHF for Sea Kayakers

 Workshops held for sea paddlers to develop practical skills so that you can undertake open water crossings or multi-day expeditions and know your abilities and boundaries.
-Experienced sea paddlers will also find opportunities to improve their skills.
+Experience in day and overnight expeditions is also provided to allow opportunity for skill improvement.

 Please Note: Whilst every attempt is made by Canoe SA to provide courses or workshops that meet the description provided, weather or other environmental conditions may influence the decision of the leadership team or instructors about the safety of participants or the conduct of the course/workshop either before or during the event.
 Registration for a course or workshop does not ensure that the course or workshop will occur in the manner described or entitle attendance.